Doyle E. Carlton

-Doyle Elam Carlton, Sr. (July 6, 1885 – October 25, 1972) was an American lawyer and politician who served as the 25th Governor of the state of Florida from 1929 to 1933.
+Doyle Elam Carlton Sr. (July 6, 1885 – October 25, 1972) was an American lawyer and conservative politician who served as the 25th Governor of the state of Florida from 1929 to 1933.
+Prior to becoming governor he served in the Florida Senate and then as city attorney for Tampa, Florida.

 Early life

 Doyle Elam Carlton, the son of Albert and Martha Winfield McEwen Carlton, was born in Wauchula, Florida on July 6, 1885.
 He was born eighth out of ten children.
 He received his primary education in Wauchula and, as there was then no local high school, attended Stetson Academy where he served as an editor for the school newspaper and officer of the Phi Kappa Delta Society (later to become Delta Sigma Phi).
 He subsequently graduated from the Liberal Arts College of Stetson University with an A.B. in 1909.
 Doyle then attended The University of Chicago where he received an A.B. in 1910.
 He earned his L.L.B. in 1912 from Columbia University.
 In 1912, he was admitted to the practice of law in Florida and practiced law in Tampa beginning in that year.
 On July 30, 1912, in Tampa, Doyle married Nell Ray, daughter of Edward Dennis and Mary Ellen Smith Ray.